 The Problem of a Lack of Sleep

-The National Commission on Sleep Disorders, as reported by CNN, believes the price tag for sleep deprivation in the workplace is $150 billion a year in higher stress and reduced workplace productivity.
-This is because, as The State Compensation Insurance Fund reports, that “sleep deprivation or fatigue affects a worker’s manual dexterity, reaction time and alertness.”
+The National Commission on Sleep Disorders, as reported by CNN, believes the price tag for sleep deprivation in the workplace is $150 billion yearly in higher stress and reduced workplace productivity.
+This is because, as The State Compensation Insurance Fund reports, “sleep deprivation or fatigue affects a worker’s manual dexterity, reaction time and alertness.”

-Sleep deprivation sets the stage for potential safety hazards and serious accident and costs employers money as well as often puts the public’s safety at risk and this in addition to the price individual employees pay as they struggle with the impact of a lack of sleep.
+Sleep deprivation sets the stage for potential safety hazards, and severe accidents and costs, employers, money as well as often puts the public’s safety at risk, and this in addition to the price individual employees pay as they struggle with the impact of a lack of sleep.